 Who doesn’t love a good deal?

-Skinmart waits 31 days before sending its first review request template, which is enough time for the customer to receive and try the product.
+For example, Skinmart waits 31 days before sending the first review request template, which is enough time for the customer to receive and try the product.

 The brand then waits another seven days to send an email to customers who failed to leave a review after the first ask.
 This gives the customer another opportunity to leave a review at a new time that might be more convenient for them.